lucasquemelli/docker_deployment/README.md

 ---

 In this project, we are going to see the steps of how to deploy a Machine Learning model in containers using Docker.

+# Step 01: Creation of notebook

+In this step, we created the notebook with the model training and performance.